 Welcome to homeschooling!
+I have homeschooled my four and been working with homeschoolers for over 30 years.
 Here are the Basics to help you get started and have a happy homeschooling experience.

 Homeschooling: You Need Some Books

 If you are purchasing the curriculum for your children, I have some reviews of materials on Youtube Homeschool Christian Mom.
-There I teach a lesson and give you an idea of how a lesson or subject works.
+I teach a lesson during my review and give you an idea of how a lesson or subject works.

 There is no perfect curriculum!
 The public school teachers use what they have and make it work.
 My own philosophy is to buy a good, all-inclusive curriculum and use it.
 If it doesn’t quite fit your child or his needs, it is much easier and less expensive to modify a good curriculum than to buy and buy and buy trying to find the perfect books.
 I do recommend using a complete program such at BJU Press Homeschool, whether parent-led, on-line, or on DVD’s.
 For me, it made homeschooling through high school not only doable but wildly successful.

 It is a great blessing that there are such good curriculums available: as parent-led (you teach the material using the teacher’s book and your child has the student text), DVD’s (you watch the lessons and use the student books to do the work) or Distance Learning On-line programs (Daily video lessons are delivered to your child by expert teachers.
 Lessons, eTextbooks, and assignments can be accessed from the web.)